 • Tennessee intestacy law

-Court approval may be required before the estate is formally closed.
+Court approval is required before the estate is formally closed.

 How Long Does Probate Take?

-Even straightforward probate cases often take several months.
-More complex estates can take a year or longer.
-Delays are common when disputes arise among beneficiaries, when creditor claims must be reviewed or contested, when real estate must be sold, or when business interests or hard-to-value assets are involved.
+Even relatively straightforward probate cases in Tennessee often take close to a year to complete.
+This is largely due to required legal steps, including the four-month creditor claims period, court filings, and the time needed to gather assets, resolve debts, and prepare the final accounting.
+More complex estates can take significantly longer.
+Delays commonly occur when disputes arise among beneficiaries, when creditor claims must be reviewed or contested, when real estate must be sold, or when business interests or difficult-to-value assets are involved.
 Court schedules and required filings can also extend the timeline.

 Why Many Families Plan Ahead